 We offer daily evening pay-what-you-wish ghost tours, including one that is family-friendly.
 The tour takes place in the heart of the French Quarter.

-There are also many other companies offering different types of ghost, or pirate and even a night cemetery/ghost bus tour.
+There are also many other companies offering different types of ghosts, or pirate,s and even a night cemetery/ghost bus tour.

 Read our guide comparing the different options.